 If you have extreme problems with caffeine resulting in common symptoms like nausea, stomach issues or in some cases even diarrhea, you may suffer caffeine intolerance.

 This is a certain type of food intolerance that has the stomach specifically get irritated by caffeine.
-A more common problem is a generally irritable bowel that will react to too much food over short periods of time or certain fatty/oily foods in general.
+A more common problem is a generally irritable bowel that will react to too much food over short periods or certain fatty/oily foods in general.